coredns/coredns.io/content/manual/configuration.md

 See the [*import*](https://coredns.io/explugins/import) plugin.
 This plugin is a bit special in that it may be used anywhere in the Corefile.

+### Snippits

+A special case of importing files is a snippet.
+TODO(miek): more text here.
+Look what Caddy says about it.

 ## Server Blocks

 Each Server Block starts with the zones this Server should be authoritative for.
 After this zone